stffrdhrn/stffrdhrn.github.io/_drafts/simulating_kicad_schematics_in_spice.md

 Some comments on the Netlist options:

+* The *Default format* option does not seem to do anything
 * I have selected *Prefix references 'U' and 'IC' with 'X'*, this is needed for `ngspice` as it recognizes 'X' components as subcircuits.
-* Test
+However for the Jack and Power interfaces annotated with `J*` and `P*` it would be nice to prefix with X as we will implement these with subcircuits as well.

+Once the options are selected click **Netlist** to save your netlist.
 This will generate a netlist like the following:

 ```
 * EESchema Netlist Version 1.1 (Spice format) creation date: Sat 25 Apr 2015 07:04:41 AM JST